Fazel-AVB/NPOmix_python/new_BGC_GNPS_match/README.md

 | `connectivity_layers`| A list of the 14-character InChIKey connectivity layers derived from the `inchikeys` list. |
 | `inchikey` | The full, 27-character unique InChIKey. |
 | `connectivity_layer` | The **primary key for matching**.
 This is the 14-character unique connectivity layer extracted from `inchikeys`.
 It represents the molecule's structural graph, making it robust to differences in stereochemistry.

+- Based on the shared `inchikey` between mibig and gnps files, `BGC_accessions` column has been added to the `gnps_mibig_match01.csv`, representing the linked BGCs to every GNPS spectrum.